marcosp-araujo/Tower2csv/README.md

 ### Requirements and virtual environment

 Creating a virtual environment is strongly advisable to avoid errors when running the Tower2csv in your local machine.
-It can be done using the "virtualenv" library.
-You may use the following command lines in your terminal to install "virtualenv" and set up a new virtual environment:
+It can be done using the "uv" library.
+You may use the following command lines in your terminal to install "uv" and set up a new virtual environment:

 ```
-pip install virtualenv
+pip install uv
 ```
 For creating a new virtual environment called "venv":
 ```
-python -m venv venv
+uv venv --python 3.12
 ```

 Now, for activating the new virtual environment:
 ```
-.\venv\Scripts\activate
+.\venv\Scripts\activate.bat
 ```

 Then, for installing the [requirements.txt](requirements.txt):